Soumya296/Computer_Networks/README.md

 # Computer_Networks

-This repository contains serveral network programs and implementation of system calls
+This repository contains serveral network programs and application of system calls